OpenMic · FluentPlay

 08 / 09

-Disfluency taxonomy + clinical layer
+Acoustic event taxonomy + SLP override layer

-Six types.
+Six event types.
 Auto-detected.

 Building state >400ms without voicing onset.
+(SLP label: block.)

 Duration >1.8× speaker median per syllable.
+(SLP label: prolongation.)

 Word or part-word; intra-phoneme detection.
+(SLP label: repetition.)

 Filler